VicidominiLab/BrightEyes-MCS/README.md

 In the bottom-left panel select the tab "File".
 Here you can set the destination folder.

 It is suggested to let the filename set to "DEFAULT.h5": this create automatically a filename with date and time like "data-30-12-2023-16-22-45.h5".

+### Save the default configuration
+**REMIND TO SAVE YOUR DEFAULT CONFIGURATION**

+In the bottom-left panel select the tab "Adv." then the internal tab "Board configuration".

+Then click to "Save .cfg file", you can use the default.cfg or another name, then click on make this configuration permanent.

 ## Minimal usage instructions